Flight Nurse

 Hospitals or regional emergency health services employ civilian flight nurses.
 They see a wider variety of patients needing acute medical care for injuries and illnesses.
 Civilian flight nurses may transport patients from one hospital to another to receive specialized treatment or via Life Flight.
 Patients range in age from neonatal babies who need life-saving medical treatments to critically-injured adults who need medical transport from mountaintops to the nearest medical facilities.

 Flight nurses are in high demand for specialized skills and training and must work in high-stress and risky conditions.
-As a result, openings for registered nurses will grow 6 percent from 2021 to 2031, according to the US Bureau of Labor Statistics (BLS 2022), about as fast as the national average.
-Approximately 195,400 new positions will open up in the same period and pay median salaries of $77,600 annually.
+As a result, openings for registered nurses will grow 5 percent from 2024 to 2034, according to the US Bureau of Labor Statistics (BLS 2025), about as fast as the national average.
+Approximately 166,100 new positions will open up in the same period, paying a median salary of $93,600 annually.

 Check out flight nurse specializations, admissions requirements, program profiles, a step-by-step career guide, and certifications.